 Combined with the incoming BT ISDN shut down, and the new release of internet-only SOGEA broadband, the future has never been more geared for cloud phone systems to be used throughout the UK.
 Most businesses across the UK now have all the facilities they need to incorporate the future-proofed technology that is a cloud phone system.

 COVID-19 And Cloud Phone Systems: Working From Home

 On the 23rd of March 2020, the UK was instructed to go into its first COVID-19 lockdown.
 After a year of local lockdowns and a second countrywide lockdown, the UK and it’s businesses have become very used to working from home.

 However, cloud phone system users were a step ahead.
 Switching to working from home was challenging for all, but cloud users could rely on their phone system operating with ease whilst they were away from their office.
 The integration that cloud systems have with smartphones and desktop computers allowed users to remotely use their telephone system from devices that didn’t rely on a desk handset.
 Here at SBC, we have seen call centres send all of their staff to work from home, whilst the cloud phone system allowed all users to remotely make and take calls from their computers or mobile handsets.

-If you need a new cloud phone system and require the most up to date and innovative features, then get in touch with us today.
-Simply fill out the contact form below, or email us at email@example.com.
+If you need a new cloud phone system and require the most up-to-date and innovative features, then get in touch with us today.
+Simply fill out the contact form below, or email us at firstname.lastname@example.org.
 Alternatively, if you would prefer to speak to a cloud phone system specialist, then you can call us on 01264 336644.
 Our friendly team will help you design a bespoke cloud phone system that will meet your demands and current needs as well as support your business growth.